Skip to main content

 Eva Gil Berglund, Sr. Director, Clinical Pharmacology and Regulatory Strategy, notes:

-“The ICH MIDD guideline opens the door to early, more collaborative regulatory interactions and sets the stage for innovation in regulatory science.”
+“The ICH MIDD guideline opens the door to early, more collaborative regulatory interactions and sets the stage for MIDD innovation in regulatory science.”

-MIDD already influences high-impact decisions:
+MIDD already supports high-impact decisions:

 Early Planning Is Essential Under the ICH M15 Guideline